Visualizar Continnum em um mapa maior

 In order to access all the trails and find those wanted species, Intervales has three excellent local birding guides to accompany the visitors, they were born and raised in the park and have an unrivalled knowledge of the area, they know the calls and the scientific names of all the birds in the region and where to find them.

-Betinho Rodrigues began his career working as bird guide in 2002, he is also a good photographer.
+- Betinho Rodrigues began his career working as birding guide in 2002, he is also a good photographer.

-Faustino Avelino has been working as bird guide since 2004, leading people from all around the World.
+- Faustino Avelino has been working as birding guide since 2004, leading people from all around the World.

 All the trails except the self-guided trail must be accompanied by a birdwatcher guide from the Park.